apache/incubator-brooklyn-site/README.md

 Run the command:

-    jekyll serve

-or:

     jekyll serve --watch

 This will start up a local web server.
-The URL is printed by Jekyll when the server starts.
-It will continue to run until you press Ctrl+C.
+The URL is printed by Jekyll when the server starts, e.g. http://localhost:4000/brooklyn/ .
+The server will continue to run until you press Ctrl+C.

-### Using file:/// URLs
-Run this script:

-    ./_scripts/build-preview

-This will run Jekyll using a base URL of type `file://` for the repository directory.
-This means that it is possible to browse the generated files, located in the `_site` directory, using a web browser pointed at your filesystem.
-Unfortunately it does mean that moving the files, or attempting to point a web server host at them, will not work.
+Modified files will be detected and regenerated (but that might take up to 1m).
+Leave off the `--watch` argument to abandon that behaviour, or use `jekyll build` instead to generate a site in `_site` without a server, for instance if your browser supports running from disk.

+### Combining with Brooklyn user-manual / version docs

+TODO: Some links should come from the incubator-brooklyn/docs/ project.
+They can run in debug mode on a different port.

 Building and publishing the website